2.1.4 Pullbacks

 Here are some examples of pullbacks of sets.

 1. Unions via Intersections.
-Let $A,B\subset X$.
-We have a bijection of sets
+Let $X$ be a set.
+We have

 Item 1: Unions via Intersections